This year, more than 55,000 men in the UK will get shocking news

 Understanding male cancers is the first step to curing them

-Every year, 50,000 men in the UK will be diagnosed with prostate, testicular and penile cancer.
+Every year, over 55,000 men in the UK will be diagnosed with prostate, testicular and penile cancer.
 That means a staggering five men every hour receive the devastating news they have male cancer.
 Although the number of men affected is rising – knowledge hasn’t caught up.

 Many men – and their partners – wouldn’t recognise the warning signs of prostate, testicular and penile cancer.
 In a recent survey,* 33% of men questioned said they knew more about breast cancer.